Research Advisory Council

 - preferably have experience in a research strategic advisory role in another organization

 Each term of appointment is 3 years, renewable for a further term.
-Collectively RAC membership represents expertise in all areas of health research and is broadly representative of all major regions of Canada.
+Collectively, the RAC membership represents expertise in all areas of health research and is broadly representative of all major regions of Canada.

 RAC meets in person at least once each year.
 Other meetings will take place by teleconference as needed.
 Members will be reimbursed for reasonable travel and accommodation expenses according to PCC’s travel policies.